TrashPandaCode/reports/web-final/chapters/project-description.typ

   === Individual Product Scenarios
   + *Solving the Math Puzzle:*
     They start the application and see a raccoon standing in front of a wall with an equation.
 They need to use math nodes to build the equation and calculate the solution.
 They drag and connect math nodes to perform operations like addition, subtraction, multiplication, and division.
-Once the equation is complete, they feed the result into the export node’s solution handle to verify the answer.
+Once the equation is complete, they feed the result into the export node's solution handle to verify the answer.

   + *Moving the Raccoon:*
     They face a level where the raccoon wants to sit in a trash can.
-They use movement nodes to control the raccoon’s position and guide it to the trash can.
+They use movement nodes to control the raccoon's position and guide it to the trash can.
 Once the raccoon reaches the trash can, the level is completed, demonstrating how to use nodes to move characters within the scene.

   + *Creating a Time Transformation:*
     In this level, they are tasked with implementing a time transformation.
 They use time nodes to modify the speed or timing of animations or events.
 They adjust parameters and connect nodes to transform the flow of time, creating effects like slowing down or speeding up objects.